scala/scala3/docs/docs/reference/dropped-features/class-shadowing-spec.md

 > Why do we want to make this change to the language?

 Class shadowing is irregular compared to other types of overrides.
-Indeed, inner classes are not actually overriden but simply shadowed.
+Indeed, inner classes are not actually overridden but simply shadowed.

 > How much existing code is going to be affected?